 The cocktail dress is born.

-In 1947 it appears the new look with turned shoulders, narrow waist, and skirt of great flight
+In 1947 appears the new look with turned shoulders, narrow waist, and great flight skirt.

 The housewives were no longer messy, their main goal was to always be nice for her husband.